AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 - The index must be a positive integer.
 - At least one optional fields must be provided.
 - Editing `tags`/`shifts`/`items`/`days`, the existing fields of the person will be removed (i.e adding is not cumulative).
-- Name must not exceed 48 characters.
-- Name must not be a duplicate (i.e must not already exist in BrewBook).
-- Phone number must not be less than 3 digits.
-- Days and Shifts date must be in the future.
-- Duplicate dates for Days and Shifts are not allowed.
-- Days and Shifts must follow the format `d/M/yyyy`.
-- Notes must not exceed 200 characters.
-- Points must be a non-negative integer.
 </div>

 [Back to Features](#features)